alainrk/inps-tests/README.md

 # inps-tests

 Quick and dirty script for inps tests.
-Make to let a friend train with tests, feel free to use it.
+Made to let a friend train with tests, feel free to use it.

 - Just copy the whole pdf test you have to train on (header excluded, see the example)
 - Past it in test.txt